jordymeow/meow-gallery/readme.txt

 You can find more information on [Meow Apps: Meow Gallery](https://meowapps.com/meow-gallery/).

 == Changelog ==

+= 5.4.9 (2026/05/07) =
+* Fix: Removed srcset attribute from collection thumbnails when not available.
+* Add: Exposed collection helpers for use by external plugins like Cleaner.
+* 🎵 Discuss with others about Meow Gallery on [the Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/meow-gallery/reviews/).
+Thank you!
+* 🥰 If you want to help us, check our [Patreon](https://www.patreon.com/meowapps).
+Thank you!

 = 5.4.8 (2026/04/25) =
 * Add: "Design Tool" feature (BETA).